osism/documentation/source/configuration.rst

    configuration/networks
    configuration/environments

-The basis of an OSISM environment is a configuration repository, that is divided into individual environments.
-The structure, the creation and its contents are explained here.
+The basis of an OSISM installation is a configuration repository, which is specific to the customers infrastructure, and is divided into individual environments.
+Environments are the components used to configure the whole infrastructure, like manager node, frontend and backend services, and so forth.

+The structure, creation and content of the configuration repository is explained in this chapter.

 **Directories**